Cambados

-Cambados is a municipality in Galicia, Spain in the province of Pontevedra.
+Cambados is a town and municipality in Galicia, Spain in the province of Pontevedra.
 It is known for its historical monuments, its seafood and the famous white wine, Albariño.
+The town is a Site of Cultural Interest, declared in 2001, and was named European City of Wine in 2017.

 Culture

-Fishing is a major industry in this coastal area of Galicia (called Rias baixas).
-In Cambados, fish and seafood sellers sell at what is called La Plaza, which is a great and hallowed installation that is very busy every morning (except for Sundays), as fish is usually part of the daily diet.
-La ría de Arousa, the body of water that surrounds this area, is rich in many types of seafood, as well.
+Fishing is a major industry in this coastal area of Galicia (called Rias Baixas).
+In Cambados, fish and seafood sellers sell at the Lonja de Cambados (Cambados Fish Market).
+Fish is a common part of the daily diet in this region.
+La ría de Arousa, the body of water that surrounds this area, is rich in many types of seafood as well.

-In Cambados, seafood is mostly collected in "O Serrido" or "A Seca", which is an area of water surrounding the San Tome Tower (see below) emptying out almost completely when the tide is low, leaving the perfect area for seafood collectors.
-Large groups of them, (mostly women, with a few exceptions once in a while) go when the tide is low with their buckets and tools to dig up the sand and collect seafood (clams, cockles, etc.).
+In Cambados, seafood is mostly collected in "O Serrido" or "A Seca", which is an area of water surrounding the San Tome Tower (see below) that empties of water during low tide, leaving the perfect area for seafood collectors.
+Large groups of them, (mostly women, with few exceptions) go when the tide is low with their buckets and tools to dig up the sand and collect seafood (clams, cockles, etc.).
 The culture in Cambados, as well as most coastal villages of Galicia, very much revolves around seafood.
-It is always eaten at Christmastime, on holidays, and (especially) at weddings.
+It is always eaten at Christmas time, on holidays, and (especially) at weddings.

 Every Saturday and Wednesday morning there is a market along the maritime walk, selling generally cheap clothing, accessories, shoes, perfumes, and household items.
 It is very popular because of its prices and walking through the market the sellers yell out prices and persuasions.

 Most holidays call for fiestas, in which there are performances and rides, usually occurring during summertime.
 The largest and most famous of these fiestas is the Festa do Albariño which is celebrated during the week leading to the first Sunday of August.
 Tents are set up along the Calzada selling high quality Albariño wine and seafood, and most people walk around with a wine glass hanging with a thread from their neck.
 Performances during the Albariño are usually special: whilst other fiesta performances consist of unknown orchestras, the Albariño usually brings about more famous performers.
 For example, Alejandro Sanz has performed during these fiestas.

 Albariño

 Cambados is famous for its Albariño white wine.
-The area is generally moist, cool and windy, contributing to the grape’s thickness and the wine’s strong aroma.
+The area is generally moist, cool and windy, contributing to the grape's thickness and the wine's strong aroma.
 It has only been within this last decade that Albariño has become world-renowned and has been grown outside of Galicia.
 This wine has been nicknamed “the wine of the sea”, because of its coastal vineyards and its compatibility with seafood (caused by its acidity).